dPacc/KerasDLWebApp/README.md

 $ python -m flask run
 ```

-The web app should be running on you localhost!
+The web app should be running on your localhost!